 From Grass to Multibillion Enterprise: The Power of Design Thinking

-Just like many start-ups, Airbnb was almost razing to the ground in 2009.
+Just like many start-ups, Airbnb was almost razed to the ground in 2009.
 They had launched a product that no one seemed to notice, something common with many start-ups.
-At the rate of $200 revenue per week, fortune and profits remained farfetched dreams.
-With the horizontal drumstick graph their revenues projected, theirs wasn’t the type of enterprise that attracted external investors.
+At $200 of revenue per week, fortune and profits remained farfetched dreams.
+With the horizontal drumstick graph their revenues projected, Airbnb’s wasn’t the type of enterprise that attracted external investors.

 It doesn’t have to be technical